liupei404/K3NG/225-Sidetone,-PTT,-and-TX-Key-Lines.md

 ### TX Disable / Enable

 The transmit line can be disabled and enabled using the \i CLI command or I command in command mode.
 The equivalent PS2 keyboard command is CTRL-I.  This feature can be used for sending practice without keying the transmitter.

+### PTT Interlock

+For multi-transmitter operation in contests where only one station at a time is allowed to transmit, there is a PTT Interlock feature.

+Enable this in your features file:

+    #define FEATURE_PTT_INTERLOCK

+Configure a pin in your pins file:

+    #define ptt_interlock 0

+If desired, set this parameter in our settings file:

+    #define ptt_interlock_active_state HIGH

+When the ptt_interlock pin is taken to the active state, the keyer will not activate PTT.